Tom Brown’s Annual Apple Newsletter

 Jonah remembered using the Bordeaux mixture for early apple spraying in the area.
 The mixture they

 used per 100 gallons of water was 2 lbs. arsenate of lead, 2 lbs.
-Blue Stone (copper sulphate), and 4 lbs. of
+Blue Stone (copper sulfate), and 4 lbs. of

 lime.
 The early apple tree sprayers involved a barrel with one man pumping and another person operating the